This leaflet is about the use of levamisole for nephrotic syndrome in children.

 This medicine may be recommended if your child’s nephrotic syndrome keeps coming back and they need frequent treatment with steroids.
 Levamisole stimulates the immune system and should reduce the need for steroid treatment.

-Levamisole is usually given every other day (Monday, Wednesday, Friday, Sunday, Tuesday, Thursday, Saturday, Monday, etc.).
+Levamisole is usually given on alternate days (every other day), for example, Monday, Wednesday, Friday, Sunday, Tuesday, Thursday, Saturday, Monday, etc.).

 Your doctor will work out the amount of levamisole (the dose) that is right for your child.
 The dose will be shown on the medicine label.